tilkb/thermoAI/README.md

     * Weather: I used Basel hourly temperature from 2016-2017 winter
     * Energy cost: Hungarian daytime and night time pricing is used

-As this is the most important part of the RL pipeline, it is very important to be bug-free, so sufficient unit test is needed.
+As this is the most important part of the RL pipeline, it is very important to be bug-free, so sufficient unit tests are needed.

 ### PID Controller
 The simulator is linear, so PID should solve the controlling nearly optimal.
 However, it doesn't use the information about the energy price --> it may suboptimal